kartik-v/bootstrap-checkbox-x/README.md

 [![Packagist Downloads](https://poser.pugx.org/kartik-v/bootstrap-checkbox-x/downloads)](https://packagist.org/packages/kartik-v/bootstrap-checkbox-x)
 [![Monthly Downloads](https://poser.pugx.org/kartik-v/bootstrap-checkbox-x/d/monthly)](https://packagist.org/packages/kartik-v/bootstrap-checkbox-x)

 An extended checkbox plugin for Bootstrap built using JQuery, which allows three checkbox states and includes additional styles.
 The plugin uses Bootstrap markup and CSS 3 styling by default, but it can be overridden with any other CSS markup.
 It also helps you to fallback to a native checkbox OR display native checkboxes with tristate capability.

+With v1.5.4, the plugin now supports initializing widget on a SELECT input as well (other than a CHECKBOX or TEXT input).

-> NOTE: The checkbox plugin stores the values as integer format (and not boolean format) for checked and unchecked states.
+> NOTE: The checkbox plugin stores the values by default as integer format (and not boolean format) for checked and unchecked states.
+This can be overridden by setting `valueChecked`, `valueUnchecked` and `valueNull` properties.

 ## Features

 1. Enhances any HTML input (preferrably a checkbox or text input) with `data-toggle=checkbox-x` to an extended checkbox control.
 2. The plugin offers the following three states and values for the checkboxes:
    - `1`: Checkbox is checked.
+This value is configurable through `valueChecked` property.
    - `0`: Checkbox is unchecked.
+This value is configurable through `valueUnchecked` property.
    - `null`: Checkbox is indeterminate.
+This value is configurable through `valueNull` property.
 3. You can set the plugin to allow **three states** or the default **two states** for the checkbox.
 4. Specifically uses Bootstrap 3.x styles & glyphs.
 One can configure the checked, unchecked, and indeterminate icons to be shown for the checkboxes.
 5. Special CSS 3 styling, to enhance the control to look like any Bootstrap 3 form control.
 Supports the `has-error`, `has-success`, `has-warning`